Entering in Program - Charitable Contributions and Donations

 Charitable contributions are entered on Schedule A (1040), Lines 16-19.
 To be deductible, a contribution must be made to a qualified organization.
 See the IRS Exempt Organizations Select Check tool for a searchable list of qualified organizations.

-From within your return (Online or Desktop) click on the Federal Q&A tab
+From within your return (Online or Desktop) click on the Federal tab.
+On smaller devices, click the menu icon in the upper left-hand corner, then select Federal

 Click Itemized or Standard Deductions to expand the category, then click Charitable contributions